 Of course, this conflicts with the desire to gain ego-gratification from attention, rewards, accolades and the like, so the mind has to hide this process from the conscious awareness.
 Thus, the procrastination behaviors rise to the forefront in order to “excuse” this lack of creating from the conscious mind.

 Once you are made aware of these processes, they become very apparent and transparent.
-You, like me, might come to the realization that these thoughts and behaviors you ounce thought were “typical” are not in the least.
+You, like me, might come to the realization that these thoughts and behaviors you once thought were “typical” are not in the least.

 If you want to learn more about procrastination, I highly recommend Dr. Tim Pychyl’s informative procrastination podcast, iProcrastinate, as well as the book “The Now Habit” by Dr. Neil Fiore.